Read This First

 Prompt 3: You said, “ the systems themselves operate on deductive principles that allow for conclusions to be reached with a high degree of certainty. ” While the certainty is high (based on inductive density), the certainty is not absolute, correct?

-The anchors here are Some claim that we can be fully certain about the continued, Deductive vs. Inductive Reasoning, and The Acquisition of Logic and Mathematics.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Some claim that we can be fully certain about the continued, Deductive vs. Inductive Reasoning, and The Acquisition of Logic and Mathematics in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Absolute Certainty tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.